 Research Paper Topic Assignment

-In this one page paper, the student will articulate the proposed topic of the research paper due in Week 6.
-The topic must be somehow related to PTSD or combat stress.
-However, the specific focus of the paper will be determined by the student’s area of study, interests, and career goals.
-Research paper Topic instructions are posted in Week 1 and provides more detail.
-The research paper topic assignment is due 11:59 pm EST on Sunday of Week 1.
+In this one page paper, the student will articulate a proposed topic for further research.
+The topic must be somehow related to PTSD or combat stress, though the specific focus of the paper will be determined by the student’s area of study, interests, and career goals.
+(MLOs: A, B, C, D, E, F)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words, use at least 2 citations in current APA or Turabian format, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.